Dad’s Favorite Roast Beef

 16

-To begin, turn your oven on to 275 degrees, with your oven rack lowered enough to fit a Dutch Oven with lid.
+To begin, turn your oven on to 275 degrees with your oven rack lowered enough to fit a Dutch oven with lid.

-Wash, trim and cut 8-10 carrots into 3 inch pieces.
+Wash, trim, and cut 8-10 carrots into 3 inch pieces.
 I don’t feel the need to peel them, but do whatever floats your boat.

 3

-In an oven-safe Dutch Oven, heat about 2 tablespoons of oil until it is quite hot, but not smoking.
+In an oven-safe Dutch oven, heat about 2 tablespoons of oil until it is quite hot, but not smoking.
 Add in your carrots.
 Allow the carrots to cook until they get a little color on them.

 4

-Remove them to a dish, and in their place, add 5 peeled garlic cloves, and a large onion that has been peeled and halved.
+Remove them to a dish, and in their place, add 5 peeled garlic cloves and a large onion that has been peeled and halved.
 Cook these until they have some lovely color as well.

 5

-While those are cooking, pat dry, salt and pepper both sides of a beef “Underblade Chuck” roast.
+While those are cooking, pat dry and salt & pepper both sides of a beef “Underblade Chuck” roast.

 6

-Remove your onion and garlic to the dish with the carrots, and in with the roast.
+Remove your onion and garlic to the dish with the carrots and in with the roast.

-Set it in the Dutch oven, and don’t touch it.
+Set it in the Dutch oven and don’t touch it.
 Let it sit and sear for about 4 minutes.

 7